52nd Werner Sichel Lecture Series 2015-16

 Fall 2015 lectures

-The Light Center is hosting two lectures in its fall 2015 lecture series:
+The Light Center hosted two lectures in fall 2015:

 Thursday, Sept.
 24

 - "Changes and Challenges to Food Marketing Systems in Urban China," by Dr. Ann Veeck, professor of marketing in WMU's Haworth College of Business, 4:30 p.m. in 1028 Brown Hall.
 Drawn from more than 20 years of research on the changing food marketing systems of urban China, Veeck’s talk will focus on findings from her Light Center-funded study on new food consumption patterns in Nanjing, China.
 Information.